Marine Science for Kids Reviews

 The 21 activities range from experiments, like measuring water density; to cross-curricular activities, like “Compose a Sea Creature Poem,” to crafts; such as folding an origami frog.
 While sometimes text-heavy, the scientific concepts are generally clearly conveyed, and the peppy commentary, factoids, and anecdotes enliven the proceedings.
 Whether explaining ocean acidification, coral-reef characteristics, or “What’s Special about a Cephalopod?” there’s much to inform and pique interests here.
 (March 2017)

-Blogger Reviews & Buzz
+Blogger Reviews, Press, & Buzz

 Bless Their Hearts Mom: "Looking for a way to bring more education to your kid's Summer break, but in a fun way that gets them EXCITED?
 Then this is the book!"
 (Excerpt)